720 Making a public interest disclosure

 Making a Public Interest Disclosure:

-4.3 Where an employee receives a public PID it should be forwarded to the Chief Human Resource Officer (this may occur through a regional Human Resources/People and Culture team or Executive as appropriate).
+4.10 Where an employee receives a PID from a member of the public, it should be forwarded to the Chief Human Resources Officer (this may occur through a regional Human Resources/People and Culture team or Executive as appropriate) as soon as possible.

 By email: firstname.lastname@example.org